moustakas/legacyhalos/doc/README-newprojects.md

 ============

 This README briefly describes how the *legacyhalos* code base can be used on new projects.
-Every project different, so using this repository will require some customized code.
+Every project is different, so using this repository will require some customized code.

 In this example let's create a project called 'myproject':

-1. Clone the *legacyhalos* repository and set an environment variable pointing to your local checkout:
+1. Clone the *legacyhalos* repository and set an environment variable pointing to your local checkout.
+Unfortunately we're going to need this environment variable outside of any of the *legacyhalos* software, so it's a good idea to add this variable to your .bashrc startup file (and the 'bin' subdirectory pointing to your project, which we will create in a moment, to your path):

   export LEGACYHALOS_CODE_DIR=/path/to/legacyhalos
+  export PATH=${LEGACYHALOS_CODE_DIR}/bin/myproject:${PATH}

-2. Create a new directory in '$LEGACYHALOS_CODE_DIR/bin' with the name of your project, e.g.:
+2. Next, create a new directory in '$LEGACYHALOS_CODE_DIR/bin' with the name of your project, e.g.:

   mkdir $LEGACYHALOS_CODE_DIR/bin/myproject